MPI-EVA-Archaeogenetics/helper_scripts/Autorun_multiqc_stats_collect/README.md

                         Output file with a list of individuals for which capture or shotgun data exists.
   -a {SG,TF,RP}, --analysis_type {SG,TF,RP}
                         Analysis type: capture or shotgun.
 Options are: SG, TF, RP.
 Defaults to TF.
+  --skip_check          By default, results from runs where the consistency of the MultiQC output files
+                        cannot be verified will be skipped.
+Use this flag to disable this behaviour.
+                        Only recommended if you know why the check failed to begin with.
   -H, --header          Use human-readable header, instead of original MultiQC table header.
   -v, --version         Print the version and exit.
 ```